obsidianmd/obsidian-help/en/Advanced topics/Using Obsidian URI.md

 To make sure your operating system redirect `obsidian://` URIs to the Obsidian app, there may be additional steps you need to perform.

 - On Windows, running the app once should be sufficient.
 This will register for the `obsidian://` custom protocol handler in the Windows registry.
-- On MacOS, running the app once should be sufficient, however, your app **must** be installer version 0.8.12 or later.
+- On macOS, running the app once should be sufficient, however, your app **must** be installer version 0.8.12 or later.
 - On Linux, there's a much more involved process:
   - First, ensure you create a `obsidian.desktop` file.
 [See here for details](https://developer.gnome.org/documentation/guidelines/maintainer/integrating.html#desktop-files)
   - Ensure that your desktop file specifies the `Exec` field as `Exec=executable %u`.
 The `%u` is used to pass the `obsidian://` URIs to the app.